 He smiles.
 The first real smile.
 Nodding his head, he begins again.
-"Dennis, all you have to do is travel around the country, at times, out in the world.
+"Dennis, all you gotta to do is travel round the country, at times, other countries.
 Stand near someone.
-Pretty simple.
-Your awareness, that specific gift that you have, is what we want.
+Purty simple.
+Ya’lls awareness, your specific gift, that’s what we want.
 What we need.
-You're able to detect those emotions from someone, and we don't mean hate.
+You'll be able to detect those emotions from someone, and we don't mean hate.
 But when someone wants to kill a man, and has a plan to do so.
 That sort of hatred will be why you're there.
-To feel that within someone out in a crowd, across the street, somewhere close by.
-Any with murder in their heart, and preparing to act on that.
-That's something that you specifically are capable of doing.
-That's why I sought you out.
+To feel within someone out inna crowd, across the street, somewhere close by.
+With murder in their heart, preparing to act.
+That's somethin you’re capable of doin.
 That's why you're here."

 "Ah, I better not screw up then."